 This makes up 35% of your credit score, making it the most important factor when credit scores are concerned.
-This criteria takes a look at how you have been paying off debt owed on your credit cards, car loans, line of credit, cellphone bills, etc. Do your payments come in late? any delinquencies? bankruptcy? missed payments? debts in collections? liens? and so on.
+This criterion takes a look at how you have been paying off the debt owed on your credit cards, car loans, a line of credit, cellphone bills, etc. Do your payments come in late? any delinquencies? bankruptcy? missed payments? debts in collections? liens? and so on.
 Paying your bills on time, all of the time, is a good maxim to live by.

 2. Total Amount Owed (30%)

-This comes in second place in order of importance and determines 30% of your credit score.
-This criteria looks at how much you owe across board, and how easy it is for you to pay what you currently owe.
+This comes in second place in the order of importance and determines 30% of your credit score.
+This criterion looks at how much you owe across the board, and how easy it is for you to pay what you currently owe.
 Additionally, it assesses your current debt-to-credit ratio.
 If your credit utilization ratio is very high, it may have a negative impact on your score.
 Keeping your credit balance at 35% or less of your credit limit looks better to lenders.
 For example, if you have a credit card with a credit limit of $1,000, try to keep the outstanding balance below $350.

 3. Length of Credit History (15%)